Course Transfer - Undergraduate

 - I have checked the Course Transfer Requirements Table and I am confident that I will meet the transfer requirements for my new degree.

 - I have consulted with an Academic Advisor or Course Convenor regarding the implications of this transfer on my ability to graduate with the new course.

 - I understand that if successful this transfer will be made to the newest curriculum.

 - I understand that my transfer into the new degree will be made into the internal version of the course.

-- I understand that my new degree will have a GPA calculated out of 7.00
+- I understand that my new degree will have a Weighted Average Mark (WAM).

 - I understand that my Academic Standing will be applied to my new degree.